This skyscraper is literally out of this world

 If that's not enough to digest, consider that your exact address in this pendulous pad could be anywhere on Earth.
 The tower will be suspended via high-strength cabling from an asteroid and placed in "eccentric geosynchronous orbit".
 In other words, it would be always moving -- residents and visitors would take a daily journey between the northern and southern hemispheres with a prolonged visit over a main "home" point like New York City or Dubai (it's always New York City or Dubai, isn't it?)

-Advances in space tech bcould make the vision a reality
+Advances in space tech could make the vision a reality

 In 2015 the European Space Agency's Rosetta Mission successfully landed on the surface of the comet Churyumov-Geraismenko showing that it is possible to interact with such smaller bodies in space.
 NASA's "Asteroid Redirect Mission" is scheduled to send a robot to collect a boulder off an asteroid and then place that boulder into a stable orbit around the moon.